 On the basis of the screening interview the National Asylum Allocation Unit (NAAU) of the Home Office decides which route the application will follow.
-The alternatives are: unaccompanied children - referred to a specially trained decision maker; accelerated procedure (Detained Fast Track14 or clearly unfounded with Non-Suspensive Appeal); safe third country procedure or general casework, which is the regular procedure.
+The alternatives are: unaccompanied children - referred to a specially trained decision maker; accelerated procedure (Detained Fast Track or clearly unfounded with Non-Suspensive Appeal); safe third country procedure (inadmissibility) or general casework, which is the regular procedure.
 In all cases the procedure deals with both refugee status and subsidiary protection.

-Potential safe third country cases are referred to the third country unit of the Home Office, which decides whether to refuse to consider the claim on the basis that the person can be removed to another country, including EU Member states (this policy does not apply to claims made from EEA nationals).
+Potential safe third country cases are referred to the third country unit of the Home Office, which decides whether to refuse to consider the claim on the basis that the person can be removed to another country, including EU Member states (this policy does not apply to claims made from EEA nationals; separate guidance applies to such claims).
 Such inadmissibility decisions may be certified in which case appeal is limited and the right to appeal non-suspensive.
-The decisions to declare an asylum claim as inadmissible, to remove an appeal right (in the case of asylum inadmissibility decision certificates) or to make an appeal right exercisable only from abroad (in the case of a human rights claim certified as clearly unfounded), may be challenged in the UK only through judicial review.
-An application made to the Upper Tribunal can only be made with permission of that tribunal.15 Judicial review proceedings do not consider the merits of a decision, but only whether the decision maker has approached the matter in the correct way.
+The decisions to declare an asylum claim as inadmissible, to remove an appeal right (in the case of asylum inadmissibility decision certified as clearly unfounded), may be challenged in the UK only through judicial review.
+An application made to the Upper Tribunal can only be made with permission of that tribunal.
+Judicial review proceedings do not consider

-13 Correspondence with stakeholders, reflected on the Refugee Council website, available at: https://bit.ly/39WSwrC.
+&lt;sup>34 Correspondence with stakeholders, reflected on the Refugee Council website, available at: https://bit.ly/39WSwrC.

-14 Currently suspended but remains in the description of the procedure.
+&lt;sup>35 Currently suspended but remains in the description of the procedure.